akaihola/darker/README.rst

 Using arguments
 ---------------

-You can provide arguments, such as enabling isort, by specifying ``args``.
+You can provide arguments, such as disabling Darker or enabling isort, by specifying ``args``.
-Note the inclusion of the isort Python package under ``additional_dependencies``:
+Note the absence of Black and the inclusion of the isort Python package under ``additional_dependencies``:

 .. code-block:: yaml